 KLSA together with the Queen’s University PEARL laboratory team have now released the final report on this 3 year study of sediments in the Kawartha Lakes.
 The report is available on the Published Material page under Publications.

 Instructions for this year’s volunteers are available here and from the Resources link above.
 There is also a separate SGS Chain of Custody form for printing.
 This form must be submitted with your water samples when delivered to the SGS Lakefield Lab.

 The KLSA 2017 Annual Lake Water Report is finished and will be available at the Spring Meeting on May 5th.
+A pdf version is available on our Published Materials page.
 Thanks to Pat Moffat for the cover photo, Lovesick Lake Reflection.

-With the KLSA annual report being printed and our upcoming Spring Meeting May 5th in Bobcaygeon, we just added to our Published Material list, the Ecoli Report 2017 – Charts of Site vs Ecoli Results for sites having 10 years or more data.
+With the KLSA annual report now available and our upcoming Spring Meeting May 5th in Bobcaygeon, we just added the 2017 Report to our Published Material list, as well as the Ecoli Report 2017 – Charts of Site vs Ecoli Results for sites having 10 years or more data.

 KLSA will be holding its spring meeting Saturday, May 5th, 10:00 to 12:00 noon at the Bobcaygeon Community Centre (Arena), 51 Mansfield Drive Bobcaygeon K0M 1A0.
 Our theme is focusing on Youth and the Environment: Teaching and Learning: an ecosystem approach.
 (May 5 2018 poster Final)

 - “Pathways to Stewardship & Kinship” by Mr. Jacob Rodenburg, Executive Director, Camp Kawartha & The Camp Kawartha Outdoor Education Centre/Environment Centre – https://campkawartha.ca/ and